top of page

 Way Of Siddhartha

 The epic life-story of Prince Siddhartha is a superb guide for actualizing our success, well-being, real lasting happiness and peace, here and now in this very life.
-The Prince was destined to be a Cakravati Raja (King of Kings or Emperor).
-He chose instead to realise his aspiration to be a Cakravati Dhamma — Turner of the Wheel of Righteousness or Universal Teacher of the Ultimate Truth.
-By unravelling the path to sukha or real lasting happiness, he created a Universal Kingdom of Righteousness for the benefit of all humankind.
+The prince was destined to be a Cakravati Raja (King of Kings or Emperor).
+He chose instead to realize his aspiration to be a Cakravati Dhamma — Turner of the Wheel of Righteousness or Universal Teacher of the Ultimate Truth.
+By unravelling the path to Sukha or real lasting happiness, he created a Universal Kingdom of Righteousness for the benefit of all humankind.

 As a role model of kindness, compassion, altruism, peace and numerous other fine humane qualities that he perfected, Siddhartha is truly a Glorious Noble Prince of Righteousness to be revered.
 His thinking, attitude and character are worthy of emulation, regardless of one's ethnicity, culture, social status, gender or religious persuasion.